 At the end, after answering question after question of what the app said was important for the loan appraisal, it came out that I would qualify for kes 1,000.
 One thao!
 To put into perspective, that’s is 10 packets of government subsided unga and 200mb data to enable me to brag online.

 I would have been paid more had it been an online Paid Survey.
 I felt inadequate.
-After all the permissions I had granted the damned app.
-Permissions to access every feature in my phone.
-After all the clever answers I had given to the avalanche of questions thrown my way I was resisting the strong compulsion to call the customer service number and throw in a few expletives.
+I almost cried ‘sina nguvu sina uwezo, mimi ni mnyonge’.
+After all the permissions I had granted the damned app stripping all my dignity; permissions to access every feature in my phone, after all the clever answers I had given to the avalanche of questions thrown my way, I was resisting the strong compulsion to call the customer service number and throw in a few expletives.
 Whom did they think they were?
 They ought to know people!
 I wanted to fully understand how their appraisal had settled on me qualifying for a K. What had the app seen in my messages?
-Or in my photos?
+Or is it my photos?